 Transfer back to Victoria Falls International Airport for your return flight home or commence your independent onward travel plans.

 Updates & Outcomes

 This voluntour allows you to get a well-rounded idea of the many skills and techniques the team use whilst out in the African bush – all within a jam-packed 10 day experience!

-The Victoria Falls Conservation Experience team have teamed up with other great organisations who share their vision, including the TUSK Trust, the Children in the Wilderness Foundation and the International Anti-Poaching Foundation (IAPF).
+The team here have teamed up with other great organisations who share their vision, including the TUSK Trust, the Children in the Wilderness Foundation and the International Anti-Poaching Foundation.
 The vision is to provide an education centre that is recognised for its high standards in the conservation and community work achieved and experiences and education offered to students and volunteers.
-Ultimately, the aim is to enrich the lives of all people involved and simultaneously preserve the unique natural environment and biodiversity of the Victoria Falls area for future generations.
+Ultimately, the aim is to enrich the lives of all people involved and simultaneously preserve the unique natural environment and biodiversity of the Victoria Falls area for many future generations to come.

 Volunteers are accommodated in a purpose-built volunteer facility at the Stanley & Livingstone Private Game Reserve.
 Each participant is allocated their own room with bathrooms shared between two to three volunteers.
 All rooms have both South African and UK style plugs where you will be able to charge all of your equipment.